Barca teen Ansu Fati leads rout of Valencia, sets new record

 Nelson Semedo also hit the post for Barcelona and only saves by Cillessen prevented Valencia from a bigger loss.

-Messi injured a thigh before the start of the season.
+Messi injured his leg before the start of the season.
 Ousmane Demble is also out hurt.

 Barcelona, which had won only once in the first three rounds, moved into fourth place and to within two points of leader Atlético Madrid, which lost at Real Sociedad 2-0.